Tracira

 After the module that produces the file, add Tracira → Upload File.
 Map the binary into File and its name into File name.

-In Create Log, under Attachments, add an item with source Tracira upload and map the Upload File module's Attachment Key output into the key.
-That is the only mapping needed; the file is linked to this log automatically.
+In Send an output, under Attachments, add an item with source Tracira upload and map the Upload File module's Attachment Key output into the key.
+That is the only mapping needed; the file is linked to this output automatically.

 Tip